1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/412BjWQUQwL._SL500_.jpg)

-Can't recommend it enough.
+I can't recommend it enough.
 It was the first parenting book I've read.
 And it absolutely changed my view on this topic.

 </section>